tnehalreddy/CarPricePrediction/README.md

 ## Contact

-If you have any questions or feedback, feel free to reach out: SurajReddy18
+If you have any questions or feedback, feel free to reach out: tnehalreddy

 * **Email**: [tnehalreddy@gmail.com](mailto:tnehalreddy@gmail.com)
 * **GitHub**: [tnehalreddy](https://github.com/tnehalreddy)